 - Additional brief readings by religious leaders and conflict transformation practitioners may be assigned, TBA.

 Application and Enrollment

 Open to current Harvard University students and fellows free of charge.
 If space permits, open to Harvard University alumni and the public with an RPP administrative fee of $250.
 Contact firstname.lastname@example.org if you have concerns about the fee or questions about the workshop.
 The workshop does not provide course credit.

 Space is limited.
-Application deadline: Wednesday, October 31.
-Early application is encouraged.
+Extended application deadline: Wednesday, November 28.
 Click to apply.